woniland/ski_jump/instructions/2-Setup.md

 ### git setup for the Captain

 The captain (and only them) need to execute the following steps:

 1. Create a new repository in GitHub under your account.
    Choose a meaningful name and description, else you can keep the repository completely empty - we will import some content next.
 1. Clone the template repository: `$ git clone https://github.com/felixhekhorn/topi-git-template.git`
-1. Change the origin (i.e. the source of truth) of the repository to your personal repo: `$ git remote set-url --all origin https://github.com/<your-account>/<your-repo>.git`
+1. Change the origin (i.e. the source of truth) of the repository to your personal repo: `$ git remote set-url origin git@github.com:<your-account>/<your-repo>.git`
 1. Push the current state to _your_ repository: `$ git push`
 1. Add the other team members as Collaborators in GitHub to your repo: Security -> Collaborators -> Add people

 ### git setup for the others

-Then everybody needs to clone _the Captain's_ repository: `$ git clone https://github.com/<captain-account>/<captain-repo>.git`
+Then everybody needs to clone _the Captain's_ repository: `$ git clone git@github.com:<captain-account>/<captain-repo>.git`

 ### Branches and Pull Requests

 When a group implements a new feature always create a new branch, e.g. via `$ git switch -c my-new-branch`.
+Please use a sensible branch name in real life.
 Remember that there will be three groups changing the repository in parallel - you can solve this by using branches.
 Don't put too many changes into a single branch, before asking to merge it to the main branch.
 Try to make one consistent change, e.g. adding one specific new feature, into one branch.